To replace a motor, we must first determine the DIRECTION OF ROTATION and REQUIRED RPM.

 Cheaper manufacturers generally used a specific belt tension to set the speed.

 3. A larger diameter motor pulley will speed the machine up.
 Wrapping layers of tape around a

 4. A larger diameter flywheel will slow the machine down.
-Tape can work here too (I've never done this!)
+Tape can work here too.
+If the speed is terribly

-5. If you have access to a lathe, you can reduce the diameter of a pulley or flywheel.
+5. If you have access to a lathe, you can reduce the diameter of a pulley or flywheel using that.

 |8TMOT - 8

 3000 RPM CCW rotation

 Diameter 1.81 Length 1.80 12V Matsushita Part # MYT-11KF